forbesmyester/xmux.kak/README.md

 Provides just one commands `xmux-repl` which spawn a REPL.
 When you use this command it will attach more commands such as:

- * `xmux-chars-bob` would be created by a `:xmux-repl bob` and it will send any characters passed to it to the REPL.
+ * `xmux-chars-bob` would be created by a `:xmux-repl bob` and it will send any characters in the selection or the characters in the first argument.
  * `xmux-lines-bob` like `xmux-chars-bob`, but it will ensure a new line is sent afterwards.

 ## XMUX configuration